-Communities often use multiple funding streams to combat gang violence.
-Please identify other funding streams you may be receiving, such as the Safe and Successful Youth Initiative, and how these funding streams will enhance or complement programming delivered through Shannon CSI.
+- Communities often use multiple funding streams to combat gang violence.
+Please identify other funding streams you may be receiving, such as the Safe and Successful Youth Initiative, and how these funding streams will enhance or complement programming delivered through Shannon CSI. - Impact of Covid - Include any potential Covid restrictions and how they are/will be addressed during the next year.